 Modern Slavery Act

-As an integral part of the provision of services and assets to Ministry of Defence (MOD) Air Traffic Management (ATM) Service Provision, Aquila acknowledges its responsibility to take a zero tolerance approach to slavery and human trafficking.
+As an integral part of the provision of services and assets to Ministry of Defence (MOD) Air Traffic Management (ATM) Service Provision, we acknowledge our responsibility to take a zero-tolerance approach to slavery and human trafficking.

 Aquila’s Business Scope

 Aquila is a joint venture owned 50:50 by NATS and Thales UK.

 We have approximately 240 staff, most of whom are based in the United Kingdom.
 Our staff are largely directly employed or seconded from NATS or Thales UK.
 They are not in the category which is generally seen to be vulnerable to modern slavery, so our focus is mainly to ensure there are suitable policies and procedures in place for our contractors and suppliers.

 We are contracted to supply the Ministry of Defence military ATM capability, goods and services at all MOD-operated airfields and flying ranges in the UK and in permanent RAF bases overseas.
 The permanent overseas RAF bases are in Gibraltar, Cyprus, Ascension Island and the Falkland Islands.

 We also provide limited military ATM migration services to the UK windfarm industry.

 Our customers are obliged to comply with the Modern Slavery Act and are therefore obliged to highlight any practices they suspect may have human trafficking connotations to us directly.

 Our Service Delivery Director is responsible for ensuring compliance with our obligations under the Modern Slavery Act 2015 and with our rules under our Modern Slavery Act Policy.
 The Service Delivery Director reports directly to our Chief Executive Officer.

 Our supply chain contracted with 211 suppliers of goods and services during 2018/2019.